-Going around the corner, we are now looking towards Blacks Beach, which is in the far distance where the surf is breaking.
+Going around the corner, we are now looking at the beginning of Black’s Beach, which goes on and ends where the surf is breaking in the far distance.

-Located directly below the world famous Torrey Pines Golf Course, Blacks Beach is San Diego’s notorious nude beach as well as a renowned surfing spot.
+Located directly below the world-famous Torrey Pines Golf Course, Black’s Beach is one of San Diego’s renowned surfing spots and a nude beach.

-There is a path referred as the Ho Chi Minh Trail that connects to this beach, but the descent is very steep, so a word of caution is needed.
+There are several paths to reach this beach.
+One such path, the Ho Chi Minh Trail, connects to this beach, but the descent is very steep, so a word of caution is needed.

 Please check back later as this trail is on my ‘to-do list.’
-I have always wanted to experience the surf here, but have shied away due to it being a nude beach.
+I have always wanted to experience the surf here but have shied away because it is a nude beach.
 Call me a prude, but I will eventually get there one day!
-With clothes on though.
+With clothes on, though.

 Torrey Pines Gliderport

-Situated just south of the golf course is Torrey Pines Gliderport that has been here since the late 1920’s.
+Situated south of the golf course is Torrey Pines Gliderport which has been here since the late 1920s.

-At this establishment, you will find access to everything related to foot-launched aviation, including hang gliding, paragliding, and powered paragliding pilots.
+You will find access to everything related to foot-launched aviation at this establishment, including hang gliding, paragliding, and powered paragliding pilots.

-Quoting from the Torrey Pines Gliderport website-“We seek to promote all forms of flight and to make Southern California a destination for flight enthusiasts from around the world.”
+The Torrey Pines Gliderport website says, “We seek to promote all forms of flight and to make Southern California a destination for flight enthusiasts from around the world.”

-Another great thing to mention is that Cliffhanger Cafe is on site and is opened from 9 am to 4 pm.
+Another great thing to mention is that Cliffhanger Cafe is on-site and is open from 9 am to 4 pm.

-Enjoy the offerings of this full-service deli/cafe while looking out onto the Pacific ocean and enjoying the views right there on the cliffs.
-What a great place as well to look for whales and dolphins.
+Enjoy the offerings of this full-service deli/cafe while looking out onto the Pacific ocean and enjoying the views of the cliffs.
+What a great place to look for whales and dolphins!